-We are named as a defendant in approximately five U.S. lawsuits primarily related to allegations that the antidepressant Prozac caused or contributed to birth defects in the children of women who ingested the drug during pregnancy.
-We are aware of approximately 400 additional claims related to birth defects, which have not yet been filed.
-We believe these lawsuits and claims are without merit and are prepared to defend against them vigorously.
+We are aware of approximately 200 claims related to allegations that the antidepressant Prozac caused or contributed to birth defects in the children of women who ingested the drug during pregnancy.
+These claims have not yet been filed.
+We believe these claims are without merit and are prepared to defend against them vigorously.